-- In the HP Printer Setup Assistant, click Continue. - In the list of printers that appears, select the entry that uses the connection type USB, and click Continue. - 11.
+- 10. In the list of printers that appears, select the entry that uses the connection type USB, and click Continue. - 11.
 The following screen displays information about your printer's installation, where the name of the printer can be modified.
 Make any changes you wish to make, and click Continue. - 12.
 Your printer is now connected.
-In the Printer Queue Created screen, click Quit to exit, or CreateNew Queue if you want to connect another printer. - 13.
+In the Printer Queue Created screen, click Quit to exit, or Create New Queue if you want to connect another printer. - 13.
 When the HP Printer Setup Assistant has finished, you can remove the DVD from the DVD drive.